ciaeric/ciaeric.github.io/_posts/2019-02-06-selfservice-power-bi.md

 Do I support Analysts in field to do their own report to make in-depth analysis?
 I strongly encourage them to use DAX to do that.
 But the thing is Tabular model is the foundation knowledge of DAX, analysts need to understand the relationship between tables and how DAX works with them, because per official definition - The Data Analysis expressions (DAX) language provides a specialized syntax for querying Analysis Services tabular model. *DAX is NOT a programming language.
 DAX is primarily a formula language and is also a query language.*

-Let's say these are all sorted, this other thing is how do analysts get data from database, then they need grasp a query language (Dataflow might be an option here, will see).
+Let's say these are all sorted, the other thing is how analysts get data from database, then they need grasp a query language (Dataflow might be an option here, will see).
 Or, if they are working on an existing dataset, then they need all the access to the database to refresh the PBIX file locally, otherwise, it's difficult to do the testing.

 You see the dependency here?
 What I want to say is people should have a reasonable expectation to use Power BI and then move step by step.